 Article 50(1)(a) of ARSIWA provides that "Countermeasures shall not affect the obligation to refrain from the threat or use of force" as stipulated in the Charter of the United Nations.
-Yet the possibility of countermeasures crossing the threshold of the use of force remains an open question.
+376 Yet the possibility of countermeasures crossing the threshold of the use of force remains an open question.
 In particular, the fact that the right of self-defense, otherwise one of the few exceptions to the prohibition on the use of force, is only available to states when an "armed attack" occurs opens up space for this debate.
-Armed attacks are cases of serious violation of the prohibition of the
+Armed attacks are cases of serious violation of the prohibition on the use of force.
+Thus, there are acts that, while constituting a violation of the prohibition of

-SCHMITT and WATTS: Beyond State-Centrism..., p.
+&lt;sup>374 SCHMITT and WATTS: Beyond State-Centrism..., p.
 12.